 Circle’s volunteers are essential to victims/survivors receiving services.
 They staff Circle’s hotline, spend time in the shelter with residents, coordinate shelter building upkeep, assist in the office, solicit and organize donations, fundraise, provide childcare during support group, and foster community connections and awareness.

-As required by Vermont state law, all Circle volunteers are provided with 20 hours of training, ensuring that they have
+As required by Vermont state law, all Circle volunteers are provided with 20 hours of free training, ensuring that they have

 Please contact us about volunteering at firstname.lastname@example.org

 We are hosting our next volunteer training starting Wednesday, March 11th, 2020 from 6-8pm!
 Register here to reserve your spot!